Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Added target core versions for Zikula Core 3.0.x.
 * Added warning about target core versions 1.5.x becoming deprecated.
 * Fixed problems in quick fixes for validation constraints regarding duplicates.
+* Added possibility to configure validation mode for email fields (used in Zikula 3 only).

 ### Generator changes